fatihksubasi/inspectiongui/README.md

 The container opens the GUI in a new browser tab.

 ## Usage
-1. Put your '.png' formatted images into the './images' directory
+1. Select any image in your image folder
+2. Press 'Load Images'
+3. Press 'Show Images'
-2. You can see all images using the slider before detecting the images containing crack.
+4. You can see all images using the slider before detecting the images containing crack.
-3. Press 'Detect Cracks' button to feed the images into the CNN model.
+5. Press 'Detect Cracks' button to feed the images into the CNN model.
-4. Images with detected cracks will appear as soon as testing ends.
+6. Images with detected cracks will appear as soon as testing ends.

 ## Notes